In This Article

-Even though I started off using Rouleau's Sheer Moisture Lotion ($40) as my nightly moisturizer (and still use it here and there if my skin feels dry), my skin almost instantly changed after switching to this Mattifying Solution.
+Even though I started off using Rouleau's Sheer Moisture Lotion ($45) as my nightly moisturizer (and still use it here and there if my skin feels dry), my skin almost instantly changed after switching to this Mattifying Solution.
 As I said, I mix it with a touch of the Fading Gel and magic happens.
-It's formulated to reduce oil while simultaneously preventing clogged pores and breakouts.
+It's meant to reduce oil while simultaneously preventing clogged pores and breakouts.
 Plus, it never leaves my skin dehydrated like many other oil-reducing formulas have.

 Another team Byrdie obsession (countless editors swear by it), this SPF formula from Tatcha is the least sunscreen-y sunscreen I've ever tried and never leaves my skin greasy, chalky, or clogged.
 I apply it immediately after cleansing and toning each morning and it also looks great under makeup.

 I consistently jump on and off the eye cream bandwagon, but for now, I'm back on thanks to this super-potent and luxuriously rich option from PCA Skin (a brand that's a dermatologist go-to).
 It's formulated with orange stem cells, growth factors, and peptides and it's one of the few eye creams I'm pretty sure actually helps me look less decrepit.
 (At least that's what I tell myself.)

 Last, but certainly not least, my daily morning addiction.
 (JK, I don't actually use them every day, but I totally would if I wasn't worried about blowing through my entire stash.)
 From Wander Beauty, these eye masks don't irritate my eye area, and I love to apply them in the mornings after I cleanse (for a healthy half hour) as I drink coffee, answer some emails, and prepare for the day.

 And there you have it!
 Here lies every product within my miracle acne-clearing skincare routine.